 Deleting orphan records after delta data migration

 BMC strongly recommends that during the delta data migration (DDM) period, you not perform any administrator activities in the production environment such as creating or modifying forms and workflows or deleting data (dropping users, changing support groups, and so on).
 Any of these changes will affect the upgrade process.
-See Restrictions after restoring the database on the staging server.
+See Restrictions after restoring the database on a staging system.

 When deleting orphan records, consider the following:

 - Searching for a record by date is difficult, because it is not possible to know when a record is deleted.
 You must do a full reverse compare of all the records in the form, comparing the records on the destination server with the records on the source server.
 The reverse compare will help you to identify records in the form that are on the destination server but are not on the source server.
 Those records are the only ones that you can delete.